weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 Typically you should consider adding more memory if:
 - (more common) you want to import a larger dataset
-- (less common) exact lookups are disk-bound could be sped up by more memory for page-caching.
+- (less common) exact lookups are disk-bound and could be sped up by more memory for page-caching.

 # Effect of Garbage Collection